AdaCore/spark2014/docs/lrm/source/program-structure-and-compilation-issues.rst

-to analyze a subprogram which calls another all that is required is a specification of the called subprogram including, at least, its ``global_specification`` and if formal verification of the calling program is to be performed, then the Pre and Postcondition of the called subprogram needs to be provided.
+to analyze a subprogram which calls another all that is required is a specification of the called subprogram including, at least, its ``global_specification`` and if formal verification of the calling program is to be performed, then the Pre and Postcondition of the called subprogram need to be provided.
 The body of the called subprogram does not need to be implemented to analyze the caller.
 The body of the called subprogram is checked to be conformant with its specification when its implementation code is available and